ckeditor/ckeditor5/docs/installation/integrations/vuejs-v3.md

 #### Configuring `vite.config.js` / `vite.config.ts`

 Configuring CKEditor with Vue and Vite is simple.
-Modify the existing config by importing `ckeditor5` and adding it to the list of plugins.
-In the case of TypeScript, the config can remain the same.
+Modify the existing configuration by importing `ckeditor5` and adding it to the list of plugins.
+For TypeScript, the configuration can remain the same.
 The only difference is the extension - `.ts`.

 ```ts
 // vite.config.js / vite.config.ts